lipeize-pku/Cloud-HPC-Hackathon-2021/Applications/Applications/examl/README.md

 ### Full Node Hot-spot Profile

-List of top-10 functions / code locations from a full node profile.
+List of top-10 functions / code locations from a serial profile.
+Use GCC compiler.

 Profiling command used:
 ```